kawalpemilu/upload.kawalpemilu.org/README.md

 * Last minute inclusion support to digitize C1 forms for pileg.
   This has at least 4 pages and each have 23 values to be entered.

-* While there has been significant advancement of deep learning to classify handwritten digits, it's a challenge to build a real-time system for the digitization process.
-However, we repurposed it as a verifier.
+* While there has been significant advancement in machine learning to classify handwritten digits, it's a challenge to build a system that assists the digitization process in real-time.
+However, an offline system has proven to be useful in detecting human errors.

 * The [KPU website](https://pemilu2019.kpu.go.id/#/ppwp/hitung-suara/)
   was not accessible outside Indonesia.